The following are confirmed presenters for the

 Associate Director, Nebraska Department of Environmental Quality

-Joe Francis has been with the Department of Environmental Quality his entire career, starting in 1975 (gas was 36 cents a gallon).
+Joe has been with the Department of Environmental Quality, now the Department of Environment and Energy, his entire career, starting in 1975.
 Joe has a Bachelor’s in Environmental Health from the University of Nebraska and a Master’s in Public Administration from the University of Nebraska at Omaha.

 Back to Top